-They may look furry on the outside but bears are mean killing machines.
+They may look furious on the outside, but bears are mean killing machines.
 For hunters who are serious about tracking bears, there is no better way than with a well-trained obedient bear hunting dog.

 Choosing a breed

 First off is to understand that certain dog breeds work best when hunting certain game.
 When it comes to bear hunting dogs, there are a number of good options.
 Though some hunters prefer to use Beagles, your best are the hunting hounds like Rhodesian ridgeback, English Coon Hounds, Plott Hounds, and others.

 When choosing the best bear hunting dog, you need to take into account a dog’s stamina, ability to swim, aggressiveness, obedience, etc. If you want to turn your dog into a true hunting companion, you will need to train him.
 Here are some ideas on how to do it properly.

 Now, first thing’s first.
 If you’re taking your dog out to hunt bears, you will need to make sure it doesn’t get hurt or wander away.
 He needs to be able to follow your command at all times, so that he would know when to chase, when to stop and when to move out of the way.
 Use the simple rewarding system to mark good behavior, but also don’t be afraid to use punishment to signify bad behavior.
 It might seem wrong to you, but your dog’s life may depend on his ability to follow commands.

 It is essential to let the dog get acquainted with the hunting area.
 Let him get a feel of it: the type of terrain, the smell of the trees and wildlife, lakes, ponds and whatever else is there.
 If he knows the environment, or at least recognizes some of its main features, he will be able to track down the game easier.
 However, this requires great dedication on your part.
 You will need to take him out to the area on a daily basis, which will also increase his stamina.